نام کاربری یا نشانی ایمیل

 Back in February, Iranian Oil Minister Javad Oji traveled to Venezuela and visited with Venezuela’s senior officials including the country’s oil and foreign ministers to explore ways to expand economic ties.

 Exporting technical engineering services, following up on the construction of extraterritorial refineries, overhauling Venezuela’s refineries, and expanding agricultural ties were among the issues that the minister pursued during his visit.
-In his meetings with Venezuelan officials, the two sides discussed issues related to the development of relations and followed up on the progress of ongoing joint projects.

 Taking office in August 2021, Iran’s incumbent administration has paved the way for private and semi-governmental companies’ presence in Venezuela’s lucrative market.